Ryanair expects summer fares to be 5-10% higher than in 2019

 DUBLIN, April 5 (Reuters) - Ryanair RYA.I expects average air fares during this year's summer peak season to be 5-10% higher than pre-pandemic prices in the same period of 2019, Group Chief Executive Michael O'Leary was quoted as saying on Tuesday.

+Lower capacity and increased passenger demand are already driving fares higher for those booking flights from June onwards, O'Leary told the Irish Independent newspaper, citing "very strong" forward bookings .

 "What we're seeing at the moment is prices are slightly lower than they were in 2019, pre-COVID, through March, April and May.
-They're somewhere between 5% and 10% higher at the moment through June, July, August and September," O'Leary told the Irish Independent.
+They're somewhere between 5% and 10% higher at the moment through June, July, August and September," O'Leary said.

 "I think fares will be up this year in the peak summer months by between 5% and 10%."